dlittle1/RickAndMortyUniverse/README.md

 # Rick And Morty Universe
-Rick and Morty project built on rickandmortyapi.com and mediawiki.org/wiki/API
+Rick and Morty project built with React using rickandmortyapi.com and mediawiki.org/wiki/API